Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Bluefish are another popular and aggressive species that are fun to catch while surf fishing.
 They are in huge schools attacking smaller bait fish on the top and it's hard to miss them because they're like piranha feeding!

-The best bait for bluefish surf fishing is cut bait chunks of menhaden or mackerel or some other oily fish.
+The best bait for bluefish surf fishing is chunks of menhaden or mackerel or some other oily fish.
 It almost doesn't matter what you use, because anything you put in the middle of a school of hungry blues, is going to get smashed.
 You could put a hunk of cucumber out there on a hook and get a fish.
 It's mayhem!

 So, while cut bait is probably the best bait you could use to catch bluefish, you can also use live bait fish, metal lures like Got-Cha lures, silver and gold spoons, jigs, poppers, and really just about any lure that looks like a fish or part of a fish.